 As iron sharpens iron, so one man sharpens another.
 I’m lucky enough to work in an office and enjoy regular social interaction – but my wife recently started working from home and has been enjoying the curious isolation that comes with a home office.

-The advantages of getting out there – moving into a shared workspace, going coworking or joining a Jelly group – are numerous.
+The advantages of getting out there – moving into a shared workspace, going coworking – are numerous.
 You get to meet new people, network, maybe score some new work.
 It also gets you out of the house and gives you a reason to have a shower once in a while.

 Being a successful freelancer is all about finding your niche.
 You might be the best person at copywriting in your town, or a specialist pet photographer who finds work all over the country.
 Whatever shape your niche takes, embrace it and make it yours.